com-480-data-visualization/data-visualization-project-2021-dfl/Milestone1.md

 ## III/ Exploratory Data Analysis

 We have explored our data along two main angles: Data by Gas and Data by Industry.
 We then analysed this data from different perspectives, such as geographic or evolution over time.
-We have also explored possible correlations between data points.

 ### Data by Gas: